 HighFour Competitions started organizing on-site events annually in SY 2016-20117, with the first events being held in Shanghai, China.
 Since then, these on-site events became more popular and are now regular events for schools in and around Shanghai.
 If your school is located in Shanghai or a nearby city, please contact us to express your interest to participate.
 To find out more information about the next on-site event, please visit this page.

-The third annual on-site event (in SY 2018-2019) is held in two locations: Shanghai and Beijing.
-If your school is located in or in close proximity of either of these cities, please contact us for more information.
-If, however, your school is too far to join the on-site event in either of these locations, you may consider offering to host the next event at your school.
+The annual on-site events are held in different locations annually.
+If your school is located in or in close proximity of the host city (or cities), please contact us for more information.
+If, however, your school is too far to join the on-site event, you may consider offering to host the next event at your school.
 Let us know if you’re interested in hosting a future event and we’ll help you get the details sorted.
 (Please note that the annual on-site event is usually held in November, however, there were spring dates in the past as well.
 If you’d like to host an event, please let us know your intent no later than early June, before the summer break and we'll get you all sorted.)

 Absolutely, yes.
 Participation in the on-site competitions does not require participation in the online competitions.
 However, in order to get familiar with the styles of the questions and to allow students to better prepare for the on-site event, it is highly recommended that the school signs up for the online competition rounds as well.

 Unfortunately, no. As many rounds of the on-site competitions require team work, it is not possible to join as an individual student.
 The least number of students that can join the on-site event is 8 (one team of four students in each of the two categories, G6-8 and G9-10), which means individual students cannot join these events.
 If you’d like to join nonetheless, approach your teacher(s) and convince them to bring a team!